-The "Mission Bay" rail alignment proposes to tunnel from the vicinity of 23rd Street below the existing I-280 elevated freeway (see Exhibit 11).
+The Mission Bay alignment: Modified DTX + 3rd Street Tunnel proposes a tunnel from the vicinity of 23rd Street below the existing I-280 elevated freeway (shown in blue in Exhibit 11 and referred to as Mission Bay alignment throughout this summary).
 From there, the tunnel would veer east traveling below 3rd Street, across China Basin to the southwest corner of AT&T Park and then into the existing DTX alignment.
 This alignment would travel at a deeper depth17 than the approved DTX and climb to the DTX elevation at the throat of the SFTC near 2nd Street.
 Notably, this alignment would require abandoning the DTX alignment which has completed preliminary design and is environmentally cleared.
-Specific elements of the Mission Bay alignment option include:
+Specifically, the Mission Bay alignment option:

-- " Forges a new alignment that largely falls west of the Downtown Rail Extension (DTX) alignment.
+- " Forges a new alignment that largely falls east of the Downtown Rail Extension (DTX) alignment.
 Only the last segment along 2nd Street would follow the DTX into the SFTC.
 Even here, the depth would be different than the approved DTX. - " Assumes Caltrain electrification.
-Requires 100% electrification of fleet servicing San Francisco. - " Proposes to move rail underground in the vicinity of 22nd Street and then veer east into an alignment under 3rd Street. - " Proposes a new underground Third Street Station to serve the Mission Bay community.
-This would operate as a replacement to 4th/King Station and/or 4th/ Townsend Station. - " Assumes surface rail is removed north of 22nd Street Station and thereby removes 4th/King surface railyard access. - " Intersections of 7th/Mission Bay Drive and 16th Street no longer have rail conflicts, as there would be no train movements through these intersections. - " locates 4th/King storage and maintenance functions and assumes new southern railyard.
-Provides for opportunity for new pedestrian, bike, and vehicular connections east/west between the Mission Bay neighborhood and the west. - " Provides the opportunity for new north/south connections across existing railyard.
+Requires 100% electrification of fleet servicing San Francisco. - " Proposes a new underground Third Street station to serve the Mission Bay community.
+This would operate as a replacement to 4th/King station and/or 4th/Townsend station for passenger operations. - " Assumes surface rail is removed north of 22nd Street station and thereby removes 4th/King surface railyard access 16 - " Removes rail conflicts at Caltrain intersections with Mission Bay Drive and 16th Street, as rail moves underground. - " Relocates 4th/King storage and maintenance activities to a new location. - " Provides for opportunity for new pedestrian, bike, and vehicular connections east/west between the Mission Bay neighborhood and the west.

-- " Enables repurposing of the 4th/King railyard for improved urban form and additional land use opportunities. - " Assumes two to three tracks throughout the entire new alignment section with crossovers as needed for operations flexibility.
+- " Provides the opportunity for new north/south connections across existing railyard. - " Assumes two to three tracks throughout the entire new alignment section with crossovers as needed for operations flexibility.

-In addition to the common issues and considerations for all alignments shown above, the following issues are specific to consider with the Mission Bay alignment option:
+In addition to the common issues and considerations for all alignments shown above, the following are specific to the Mission Bay alignment option:

-- " To avoid the outcomes of the "Future with Surface Rail" alignment of either intermittent closures of the at-grade intersections or significant trenching, this option moves the trains underground.
-(See Exhibit 11) - " Requires 100% electrification of Caltrain fleet. - " Placement of trains underground allows for many more east/west connections in the area. - " Elimination of Caltrain tracks north of 25th Street creates new potential east/west connections to Mission Bay - " Elimination of 4th/King Railyard creates new potential north/south connections in a dense, urban environment. - " All trains terminate/begin at SFTC. - " Train users who would exit at 4th/King or 4th/ Townsend vicinity would use the new underground Third Street Station. - " Requires the construction and use of a new southern railyard for Caltrain for storage and maintenance. - " Separates operations to occur at Third Street Station from storage and maintenance to occur at new southern railyard. - " Requires additional environmental clearance for tunnel portion south of the DTX throat including impacts to major substructures (e.g., 3rd Street Bridge, AT&T, and I-280), poor and unknown soil conditions, impacts from construction and operation of a new, underground, deep station, and potentially use of the largest tunnel boring machine used in the US to date.
+- " To avoid the outcomes of the Future with Surface Rail alignment of either intermittent closures of the at-grade intersections or significant trenching, this option moves the trains underground.
+(See Exhibit 12). - " Requires 100% electrification of Caltrain fleet. - " Placement of trains underground allows for many more east/west connections in the area. - " Assuming the construction and use of new locations for Caltrain storage and maintenance and all passenger service moves underground to the Third Street station, the following are fully realized: - Allows for more east/west connections in the area. - · Allows all trains to serve the SFTC. - Separates passenger operations (at a new Third Street station) from storage and maintenance (at a new railyard location (underground, south, or some combination)). - Requires additional travel time on foot/bike/transit to access the 4th/King area for train users who would use the new underground station at 3rd Street instead of 4th/King or 4th/Townsend. - Potentially repurposes the 4th/King surface railyard for improved urban design and land use considerations. - " Requires the determination of an appropriate location for a tunnel boring machine launch pit. - " Requires additional environmental clearance for tunnel portion south of the DTX throat including impacts to major substructures (e.g., 3rd Street Bridge, AT&T, and I-280), poor and unknown soil conditions, impacts from construction and operation of a new, underground, deep station, and potentially use of the largest tunnel boring machine used in the United States to date.